OpenDSA/OpenDSA/RST/source/BucketHash.rst

 because any slot can be a home position rather than just the first slot in the bucket.

-.. inlineav:: buckethashCON2
+.. inlineav:: buckethashCON2 ss
    :output: show

 Now you can try this version.

-.. avembed:: Exercises/Hashing/HashingBucket2PRO.html
+.. avembed:: Exercises/Hashing/HashingBucket2PRO.html ka
    :showbutton: hide

 Bucket methods are good for implementing hash tables stored on disk,